nater1067/Blog/source/_posts/2014-08-25-spinning-up-symfony-2-development-environments-with-vagrant.markdown

 ```

 Now run “vagrant up” from your project directory and watch as your Symfony 2 application comes to life!
 Navigate to http://127.0.0.1:8080 to see a Symfony 2 welcome page.

+<h2>Conclusion</h2>
+Now we have a working Symfony 2 project running on a virtual machine we can develop on immediately.
+To see the real beauty of having Vagrant and Puppet do the work for us, copy this project to another device, run "composer install" and then "vagrant up."
+You should be able to develop on the project from any host running OSX, Windows or Linux and see your changes at http://127.0.0.1:8080 .

+The source can be found on my Github account here: https://github.com/nater1067/Vagrant-Symfony-2 .

+Do you know of any ways to improve the project we just created?
+If so please leave a comment so I can update this post based off your feedback.